keboola/connection-docs/extractors/communication/gmail/index.md

 For more detailed information about querying, follow Google's [Advanced search](https://support.google.com/mail/answer/7190?hl=en) help site.
 - **Headers** (optional) -- Headers you want to download.
 If no headers are specified, all headers will be downloaded.

 Save the configuration and **run** the extractor.
 For information on the extraction process, go to the **Jobs** section.

 ## Produced Tables

+Data are always imported incrementally.
 The extractor produces several tables that can be joined together.

 ### Queries

-Queries and their messages; it is good to know from which query a message came from.
+Queries and their messages; it is good to know which query a message came from.

 {: .table-bordered }
 | query | messageId |